cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 // Order id is a global unique string function generateOrderId(msg MakeSwapMsg) {
-  cosnt bytes = protobuf.encode(msg)
+  const bytes = protobuf.encode(msg)
   return sha265(bytes)
 }
 ```

 ### Life scope and control flow

 #### Making a swap

 1. A maker creates an order on the maker chain with specified parameters (see type `MakeSwap`).
 The maker's sell tokens are sent to the escrow address owned by the module.
-The order is saved on the maker chain
+The order is saved on the maker chain.
-2. An `AtomicSwapPacketData` is relayed to the taker chain where `onRecvPacket` the order is also saved on the taker chain.
+2. An `AtomicSwapPacketData` is relayed to the taker chain where in `onRecvPacket` the order is also saved on the taker chain.
 3. A packet is subsequently relayed back for acknowledgement.
 A packet timeout or a failure during `onAcknowledgePacket` will result in a refund of the escrowed tokens.

 #### Taking a swap

 1. A taker takes an order on the taker chain by triggering `TakeSwap`.
 The taker's sell tokens are sent to the escrow address owned by the module.
-An order cannot be taken if the current time is later than the `expirationTimestamp`
+An order cannot be taken if the current time is later than the `expirationTimestamp`.
-2. An `AtomicSwapPacketData` is relayed to the maker chain where `onRecvPacket` the escrowed tokens are sent to the taker address on the maker chain.
+2. An `AtomicSwapPacketData` is relayed to the maker chain where in `onRecvPacket` the escrowed tokens are sent to the taker address on the maker chain.
 3. A packet is subsequently relayed back for acknowledgement.
 Upon acknowledgement escrowed tokens on the taker chain are sent to to the maker address on the taker chain.
 A packet timeout or a failure during `onAcknowledgePacket` will result in a refund of the escrowed tokens.

 #### Cancelling a swap

 1. A maker cancels a previously created order.
 Expired orders can also be cancelled.
-2. An `AtomicSwapPacketData` is relayed to the taker chain where `onRecvPacket` the order is cancelled on the taker chain.
+2. An `AtomicSwapPacketData` is relayed to the taker chain where in `onRecvPacket` the order is cancelled on the taker chain.
 If the order is in the process of being taken (a packet with `TakeSwapMsg` is being relayed from the taker chain to the maker chain), the cancellation will be rejected.
 3. A packet is relayed back where upon acknowledgement the order on the maker chain is also cancelled.
 The refund only occurs if the taker chain confirmed the cancellation request.

 ### Sub-protocols